fyodorio/fyodorio-is-gridsome/README.md

 ### ./content/posts

 Markdown files with blog posts.
 Files from this folder are accessible publicly.
+Images can be added to an internal folder here (for instance, `./content/posts/images`).

 ### ./content/drafts